 Opal: A Natural Marvel

 Opals come in various types, including precious opal and common opal.
-Precious opal displays the remarkable play of colors, while common opal lacks this phenomenon and is more commonly milky or translucent.
-Some famous types of opals include black opal, white opal, and boulder opal, each with its distinct characteristics and value in the world of gemstones.
+Precious opal displays the remarkable play of colours, while common opal lacks this phenomenon and is more commonly milky or translucent.
+Some famous types of opals include black opal, white opal, and boulder opal, each with distinct characteristics and value in the world of gemstones.

 Opalite: A Man-Made Imitation

 One of the significant differences between opalite and opal is their composition.
 While opal is composed of silica with a unique internal structure, opalite is primarily composed of glass, making it less durable and more susceptible to scratching.
-Genuine opal is a relatively soft gemstone on the Mohs scale, but opalite is even softer, making it less suitable for everyday jewelry.
+Genuine opal is a relatively soft gemstone on the Mohs scale, but opalite is even softer, making it less suitable for everyday jewellery.

 Value and Rarity